Bill Koch (businessman): Personal life

+In 1996, he had a daughter with his girlfriend Marie Beard.
+Later that year, he married Angela Gauntt, with whom he had two children.
+They divorced in 2000.

 In 2005, Koch married Bridget Rooney (b.
 1962) at a ceremony in Colorado.
 The couple has one daughter, Kaitlin.
 Bridget Rooney Koch is the granddaughter of the original owner of the Pittsburgh Steelers football franchise, Art Rooney (1901–1988).
 The Kochs are part-time residents of Palm Beach, Florida.

 In September 2021 Koch was inducted into the Sons of the American Revolution under Patriot William Burnett (b.
 1730 d.
 1791) who served as Surgeon General, Chief Physician of the Army's Eastern Department and of the hospital in New Jersey as well as a New Jersey Delegate to the First Continental Congress.